- Provable & Timely Books & Records

 Problems with a company’s Books and Records is the #1 reason a business does not sell or sells at a deeply discounted price.
 Integrity is everything in the business world and if you cannot believe the financials, what other problems are not readily apparent?
 If the Buyer finds some negative surprises late in the process, the purchase price adjustments can be overly harsh.
 The transaction value is often attacked well beyond the economic impact of the surprise.

 On our initial visit with a potential Exiting Client, we always ask to see the internal financials.
 Too many times we are handed only the Income Statement.
 When the Balance Sheet is requested, the response is too often the (AR, Inventory, etc.) is not correct and our Balance Sheet is meaningless.
 They fail to understand that any correction to the Balance Sheet will affect the Income Statement.
-Also, Borrowing is Balance Sheet driven.
+Also, Borrowing is a Balance Sheet is driven.
 Thus buying a business is Balance Sheet driven.